Jeff Arch joins the Spotlight this week to discuss his debut novel, Attachments

-What inspired the idea for Hunting the Devil?
+Welcome, Jeff!
+What sparked the idea for Attachments?

 What’s your favorite part about writing/being an author?
 What do you find challenging?

 Almost any writer will tell you this: we don’t like the writing so much as we like having written.
 Reading our own work, getting it just right, and having other people read and respond to it, that’s great.
 Writing it in the first place has its moments, but it’s really just a grind sometimes.
 The most challenging part for me is working through the parts of the job I don’t like, to get to the parts I do.
 I’m one of the ones who loves rewriting, and I’ve done my own editing since day one.
 I wouldn’t know how to let someone else edit my work.
 I’ll take suggestions and feedback till the cows come home, but the editing process is mine.

 If you were speaking to someone who hasn’t read your writing before, why should they want to read Attachments?